 Tom has presented his work in cabaret shows, at art galleries such as the DOC artspace, and at music festivals such as the Archipel Festival in Geneva, IlSUONO Contemporary Music Week in Italy, and the American Conservatory program in Fontainebleau, where he received the Marion Tournon-Branley prize for his installation and performance combining music with architecture.
 In addition, he has participated in the highSCORE New Music Festival in Pavia, Italy, and the Imani Winds Chamber Music Festival at Mannes School of Music in New York City, where he was an Emerging Composer Fellow.
 The Yale Symphony Orchestra, the National Youth Orchestra of China, the Sonus Foundation for New Music and Contemporary Performing Arts, and other ensembles around the world have performed his compositions.

-Gurin has also been commissioned and published as a composer of music for the carillon.
-He won first prize in the 2022 Perpignan (France) Carillon Composition Contest.
-He received a Performance and Publication Award from the Johan Franco Composition Competition in 2021 and was a winner of the Twilight Composition Contest at the 74th Congress of the Guild of Carillonneurs in North America.
+Gurin also composes music for the carillon.
+He won first prize in the 2022 Perpignan (France) Carillon Composition Contest, then composed the new Angélus melodies for the Perpignan cathedral (2023), as well as a carillon composition celebrating its 700 year anniversary (2024).
+He has received awards and recognition from the Johan Franco Carillon Composition Competition and the “Twilight” Composition Contest at the 74th Congress of the Guild of Carillonneurs in North America.
+His carillon music is published by Beiaardcentrum Nederland and by the Guild of Carillonneurs in North America.

 Gurin served as Duke University Chapel Carillonneur from 2019-2021.
 In May 2021, he performed the dedicatory recital of the new carillon at North Carolina State University—the first traditionally-made American carillon in over fifty years—after consulting on its installation in the prior months.
 He holds an artist diploma “With Great Distinction” from the Royal Carillon School “Jef Denyn” in Mechelen (Belgium).
 Gurin was a United States Fellow of the Belgian American Educational Foundation from 2018-2019 while studying in Mechelen.
 During his undergraduate studies in music at Yale, he was president of the student-led Yale University Guild of Carillonneurs, co-founding the group’s Alumni Advisory Board during his senior year.
 He has been a professional member of the Guild of Carillonneurs in North America since passing the examination in 2017.
 He has performed on over one hundred carillons around the world, including guest recitals at Princeton University, Longwood Gardens, the University of Michigan, Yale University, and dozens of churches and universities across North America and Europe.